 7)—and don’t do

 anything else.
-This is the compiler version used in filesystem paths,
+This is the compiler version used in filesystem paths and

-specs, can be depending on how the compiler has been configured just
+specs.
+Depending on how the compiler has been configured it can be just

-a single number (major version), two numbers separated by dot (major and
+a single number (major version), two numbers separated by a dot (major and

 minor version) or three numbers separated by dots (major, minor and patchlevel

-Print the full compiler version, always 3 numbers separated by dots, major, minor and patchlevel version.
+Print the full compiler version—and don’t do anything else.
+The output is always three numbers separated by dots, major, minor and patchlevel version.

 Print the compiler’s built-in specs—and don’t do anything else.
 (This is used when GCC itself is being built.)
 See Spec Files.